J-DubApps/J-Dub-Prompts/README.md

 Unless otherwise stated in each prompt document, my prompts are targeting ChatGPT 4o or o1 models.
 I may from time-to-time write a specific prompt for Google Gemini, Anthropic, or other LLMs (and will say when I do).

-Most of these were crafted by me the past year (vs noted within the prompt-file.md, if sourced from somewhere).
+Most of these were crafted by me the past year (noted within the prompt-file.md, if sourced elsewhere).

 **Note**: Prompt engineering is currently more *art* than science, and these prompt files are living documents which can change often.
 So either check-back now and then, or re-fork this repo for updated reference.